TheMaxi7/RoK-discord-bots/README.md

 ## Bots list

 - Maxi's Slave is a `/` commands bot that given a spreadsheet as database displays governors stats from their in-game ID and more;
-- Ark Slave is a `/` commands bot that helps people register for events just reacting;
+- Ark Slave is a on message commands bot that helps people register for events just reacting;

 ## Installing